-At the most basic level, it’s about switching off the screens and connecting with each other.
+At the most basic level, it’s about switching off the screens and connecting.
 Enjoying a shared experience together.
 And the outdoors has so much to offer – it’s not hard to find something fun that you can do as a family.

 Look deeper, however, and it starts to get scientific!
 Our mood is closely linked to daylight.

 You may have noticed that on a bright sunny day with a clear blue sky, it’s much easier to get up out of bed in the morning.
-Life just feels a bit better and you feel naturally happier.
+Life feels a bit better, and you feel naturally happier.

 Reasons to go outdoors #1 – Light

 Negative changes in our mood have been linked to the way our bodies respond to daylight.
-When light enters our eyes it sets off reactions in the body which reduce our levels of the hormone melatonin.
+When light enters our eyes, it sets off reactions in the body, reducing our hormone melatonin levels.